Dancing Showgirl

 BUFFETS

 Arizona Charlies Decatur and Boulder Highway - Both are cheap buffets, among the lowest prices in town, but trust us when we say you get what you pay for here.
-If all you want are some eggs and chewy bacon, it's probably a fair deal.
+If all you want are some eggs and chewy bacon, it's probably a fair deal, but you'd have to be a real adventurer to try the dinner menu.

-Boulder, Palace, Sunset and Texas Stations - A general rule that works is that any casino ending in Station will have a decent buffet.
-Most are away from the heavy action of the Strip and downtown, though.
-These are big buffets with some okay food.
-It's a good place for dinner, considering the price, but steer clear of their "special" nights where they jerk the price up and serve steak or seafood.
-The added food usually isn't worth the price hike.
+Boulder, Palace, Sunset and Texas Stations - Most Stations are away from the heavy action of the Strip and downtown.
+These places offer big buffets with some okay food.
+They're good for dinner, considering the price, but steer clear of their "special" nights where they hike the price up and serve steak or seafood.
+The added food usually isn't worth the increased price.

-Main Street Station - Okay, so it's not the cheapest buffet, but it's good enough to prevent us from finding anything snarky to say.
-The grub tastes like a million bucks, but the weekend champagne brunch costs about $10 and dinner rings in under $15 usually (except for the fancy-pants seafood).
-If you go, sneak out some ice cream for us.
-We'll tell you where to send it.
+Main Street Station - Okay, so it's not the cheapest buffet, but it's good enough to prevent us from finding anything snarky to say, and it's the best in the downtown area.
+The weekend champagne brunch costs over $10 and dinner rings in around $15-$20, so try to go for weekday breakfasts and lunches.

 Deli Food